Summer Party Planning Advice from Amy Kimball of amykimballevents.com

 Make your playlist in advance or choose your favorite Pandora Station.
 Music sets the tone for the party and you don’t want to be fussing over music in front of your guests.

 If kids are coming, make sure you have fun activities for them: bubbles, glow sticks, coloring books are all inexpensive and will keep the little guests occupied.
-If you’re party is during the day, it’s super fun to have grown-up games too!
-Try giant jenga, cornhole, or croque.
+If your party is during the day, it’s super fun to have grown-up games too!
+Try giant Jenga, cornhole, or croque.

 Don’t forget about the pests!
 Great looking citronella candles are perfect to put around the lawn and on tables.
 Another nice touch is organic bug spray stations for guests.
 And if you are having a very large yard party, I would always suggest having the yard professionally sprayed with organic bug spray.